 The information in the subsections below provides a point by point analysis of how the Philips performed during testing in each metric and in comparison to the other monitors.
 Scores earned during testing for each metric combine to create the monitors overall score and rank.

-This monitor worked indoors up to 5 walls and 92 ft.
+This monitor functioned inside through up to 5 walls and 92 ft.
 This monitor was almost able to work up to the 6th wall, but it started breaking up before it got there.
-The sound is pretty consistent, but toward the end it started to glitch and have static, but you could still hear baby just fine.
+The sound is pretty consistent.
+Towards the end it started to glitch and have static, but you could still hear baby just fine.
 Outside open field test worked up to 700 ft well, became less reliable by 750 ft and lost signal entirely past 800 ft.
 The manufacturer claims a range of 984 ft line of sight, which we were not able to duplicate in our tests.

 Audio / Visual